surgiie/nightwind-cli/README.md

 # Nightwind CLI

-A command-line interface for interacting, managing and running your Laravel docker compose projects with blade rendered templates.
+A bash CLI for running Laravel docker projects with blade rendered templates.

 ## Dependencies